LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    mkdir -p SAME/PATH/TO/HPC/DATABASE/DIRECTORY/

-**2.** Now the :code:`<DATABASE>` directories have been set up to contain the desired databases.
+**2.** Now the :code:`<DATABASE>/` directories have been set up to contain the desired databases.
 You can use the same databases preset for StarBLAST-Docker or make your own from a :code:`.fasta (or .fa, .faa, .fna)` file using BLAST+'s `makeblastdb` referenced in StarBLAST-VICE.
 Both require iRODS (JetStream comes with iRODS pre-installed) and a CyVerse account.

 Access iRODS using: